 Fire Goes Out in the Middle of a Cook

 There are several possible reasons for a fire to go out in a Traeger.
 Once again, we have to check the fire pot to see if the air holes are blocked.
 Fire needs oxygen to burn, and without those holes, there’s no oxygen.
-This is another time where the pellets may be the problem.
+This is another time when the pellets may be the problem.
 Our recommendation: buy good pellets right out of the gate!

 A faulty connection with the probe or a bad reading could be the problem, also.
 If the controller is getting the wrong information, or none at all, it may not send enough pellets to the fire pot to keep the fire going.

-While you’d expect to see an error code, such as LEr, remember if you’ve got your temperature up to, say, 400F, it’ll be a while before it drops below 125F, even without any fire.
+While you’d expect to see an error code, such as LEr, remember if you’ve got your temperature up to, say, 400F, it’ll be awhile before it drops below 125F, even without any fire.

 A third possibility is the fan.
 There’s a little fan in your Traeger that helps push oxygen over the fire pot to stoke the fire.
 If it’s not running for some reason, this could affect the ability to keep a fire burning.
 If you can hear the fan humming, you’re all good.
 If not, it is, yet again, time to call Traeger.